It all began with piracy

-In their wetlands, pirate operations were planned, prepared and carried out by the freebooters (a word, by the way, originating from the Dutch word vrijbuiter ‘free booty-er’).
-Possibly going out to sea for plundering during the sailing season from spring to autumn.
-The borders of the Roman Empire in the region were difficult to protect too, because of the English Channel separating Gaul from Britannia.
-An excellent gateway cutting straight into Roman territory.
-With a Roman supply chain via sea between the island and the continent, being vulnerable and hard to protect.
-At first the distances the pirates covered, were fairly limited and did not extend beyond the eastern and southern coast of Britannia and the northern coast of Gaul.
-From the Wadden Sea to Gaul it took the raiders eight to nine days rowing.
-To reach Kent it took them about ten days (Dhaeze 2019).
-But over the course of the third century, pirates operated in the Bay of Biscay and in the Mediterranean.
-It was impossible to carry out operation without having rests.
-So, probably during their nautical operations on the coast of Britain, the pirates rested in coves and inlets before attacking (Pearson 2005).
+In their wetlands, pirate operations were planned, prepared, and carried out by the freebooters (a word, by the way, originating from the Dutch word vrijbuiter ‘free booter’).
+These pirates possibly went out to sea for plundering during the sailing season from spring to autumn.
+The borders of the Roman Empire in the region were difficult to protect as well, due to the English Channel separating Gaul from Britannia.
+It served as an excellent gateway directly into Roman territory.
+The Roman supply chain via sea between the island and the Continent was vulnerable and hard to protect.
+Initially, the distances the pirates covered were fairly limited and did not extend beyond the eastern and southern coast of Britannia and the northern coast of Gaul.
+It took the raiders eight to nine days of rowing to travel from the Wadden Sea to Gaul.
+To reach Kent, it took them about ten days (Dhaeze 2019).
+However, over the course of the third century, pirates operated in the Bay of Biscay and in the Mediterranean as well.
+Rest periods were essential during their nautical operations on the coast of Britain, so it is likely that the pirates rested in coves and inlets before launching their attacks (Pearson 2005).

 Another aspect is that the theories suggest piracy increased due to climate change, causing much arable land along the low-lying coasts to be lost.
 In other words, raiding as a means of compensation.
 Consequently, this must mean that with the looted treasure, food and goods were purchased somewhere else in the region.
 But where and how?
 Where were still surpluses of food available, and where were those markets?
 Or were, for example, livestock and grain part of the booty too?
 If the answer is yes, what were the implications for (the size of) their fleet, type of ships, and their operations in general, to transport this type of booty?
 Read also our remarks on this aspect concerning the yearly raids of the Vikings on Dorestat in the ninth century, in our post The Batwing Doors of Northwest Europe.